louadi/RNA-Seq-DIGGER/README.md

 ## Data Sources
-The transcript expressions using RNAseq were obtained from [the Cancer Genome Atlas pan-cancer dataset](https://xenabrowser.net/datapages/).
-[BioMart](https://www.ensembl.org/biomart/martview) tool was used to annotate and to map genes, transcripts and proteins.
+- The transcript expressions using RNAseq were obtained from [the Cancer Genome Atlas pan-cancer dataset](https://xenabrowser.net/datapages/).

+- [The BioMart](https://www.ensembl.org/biomart/martview) tool was used to annotate and to map genes, transcripts and proteins.

 ## For more Details check out DIGGER